crate/crate/docs/general/builtins/table-functions.rst

 Scalar functions
 ================

-:ref:`scalar`, when used in the ``FROM`` clause in place of a relation, will result in a table of one row and one column, containing the value returned from the scalar function.
+:ref:`A scalar function <scalar>`, when used in the ``FROM`` clause in place of a relation, will result in a table of one row and one column, containing the :ref:`scalar value <gloss-scalar>` returned from the function.

 ::